-- optimised selections of machineries and equipment for least energy consumption; - improving technology for energy conservation; - improving efficiency of production with a view to conserve energy; - Installation of windmill and solar cells. - b) Specific Energy Conservation measures taken during the year are: - Installation of new Injection Moulding Machines to save energy; - Control on energy inputs to machines; - Exploring replacement of hydro motors with servo motors; - Monitoring and analysing of energy consumption on daily basis; - Replacement of old conventional moulding machines with new ones, which are always either servo controlled or fully electric; - Constant monitoring of machines to optimize productivity; - Installation of solar panels at various plants to service our electricity needs.
+- optimized selections of machinery and equipment for least energy consumption. - improving technology for energy conservation. - improving efficiency of production with a view to conserving energy. - Energy Audit at our major plants.

+- b) Specific Energy Conservation measures taken during the year are: - Installation of new Servo & All electric Injection Moulding Machines to save energy. - · Control on energy inputs to machines. - Exploring replacement of hydro motors with servo motors. - Monitoring and analysis of energy consumption on daily basis.
+All new Injection machines installed with auto Energy monitoring. - Replacement of old conventional moulding machines with new ones, which are always either servo controlled or hybrid or fully electric. - Constant monitoring of machines to optimize productivity. - Installation of solar panels at various plants to service our electricity needs.